ANALYSIS-Scathing congressional report suggests big trouble for Big Tech if Biden wins

 The report reflects the views of Democrats on the antitrust subcommittee in the Democratic-controlled House of Representatives.
 Republicans on the panel released two separate reports on the investigation.

+U.S. Representative David Cicilline, chairman of the House antitrust panel, told Reuters in an interview on Wednesday he thinks a Biden administration would be receptive to the report.
+"He (Biden) has talked about how Big Tech platforms abuse their power," said Cicilline, a Rhode Island Democrat.
+"He recognizes that this sort of economic concentration undermines democracy."

-"This basically lays out the Democratic Party's position on tech platforms and how antitrust laws need to be refined and strengthened," said Sarah Miller, executive director of the American Economic Liberties Project, a Washington-based group focused on monopoly power.
+Sarah Miller, executive director of the American Economic Liberties Project, a Washington-based group focused on monopoly power, said the report "lays out the Democratic Party's position on tech platforms and how antitrust laws need to be refined and strengthened."

 William Kovacic, a former chair of the Federal Trade Commission, warned that the companies will "pull out all the stops" in lobbying against the changes.